Exclusive: California to probe sale of Prudential insurance through Wells Fargo

-NEW YORK The state of California has ordered an investigation into allegations Wells Fargo (WFC.N) retail bankers signed up customers for life insurance policies from Prudential Financial (PRU.N) without their permission.
+NEW YORK (Reuters) - The state of California has ordered an investigation into allegations Wells Fargo (WFC.N) retail bankers signed up customers for life insurance policies from Prudential Financial (PRU.N) without their permission.

 Dave Jones, California's Insurance Commissioner, told Reuters on Monday that his office would hold an inquiry.